chris-wood/chris-wood.github.io/_drafts/ccn_vs_ip_confidentiality.md

 it a client and server or two similar peers in a P2P network.
 This communication forms a channel between the two end-hosts.
 Again, the industry momentum is set on encrypting all traffic over these channels using TLS or some similar protocol (TLS is in fact baked into HTTP2).
-Moreover, the DPRIVE IETF [dprive] working group is even pushing to encrypt all DNS traffic over TLS or DTLS (depending on the type of transport protocol used).
+Moreover, the DPRIVE IETF [4] working group is even pushing to encrypt all DNS traffic over TLS or DTLS (depending on the type of transport protocol used).